 Our exposure to market risk for changes in interest rates relates primarily to our investment portfolio and our long-term debt.
-As of December 31, 2012 and 2011, we had cash investments of \$634.0 million and \$283.7 million, respectively.
+As of December 31, 2013 and 2012, we had cash investments of \$415.9 million and \$634.0 million, respectively.
 Our investments are subject to interest rate risk, and our interest income may fluctuate due to changes in U.S. interest rates.
 We manage market risk through diversification requirements mandated by our investment policy, which limits the amount of our portfolio that can be invested in a single issuer.
 We limit our credit risk by limiting purchases to high-quality issuers.
-At December 31, 2012 and 2011, we had debt outstanding of \$335.7 million and \$181.5 million, respectively.
-Our payment commitments associated with these debt instruments are primarily fixed and are comprised of interest payments, principal payments, or a combination of both.
-The fair value of our investments and our debt will fluctuate with movements of interest rates as of December 31, 2012 and December 31, 2011.
-For our investments, the estimated effects of hypothetical interest rate changes is obtained from the same third-party pricing sources we use to value our investments.
-For debt instruments, we determine the estimated effects of hypothetical interest rate changes using the same present value model we use to determine the fair of value of those instruments.
-As of December 31, 2012 and 2011, a decrease in the interest rates of one percentage point would have had a net adverse change in the fair value of interest rate sensitive assets and liabilities of \$8.7 million, respectively.
+At December 31, 2013 and 2012, we had debt outstanding of \$347.2 million and \$335.7 million, respectively.
+Our payment commitments associated with these debt instruments are primarily fixed and consist of interest payments, principal payments, or a combination of both.
+The fair value of our investments and our debt will fluctuate with movements of interest rates.
+We have estimated the effects on our interest rate sensitive assets and liabilities based on a one percentage point hypothetical adverse change in interest rates as of December 31, 2013 and 2012.
+For our investments, the estimated effects of hypothetical interest rate changes using the same present value model we use to determine the fair of value of those instruments.
+As of December 31, 2013 and 2012, a decrease in the interest rates of one percentage point would have had a net adverse change in the fair value of interest rate sensitive assets and liabilities of \$8.2 million and \$8.7 million, respectively.

 In addition, we have exposure to fluctuations in certain foreign currencies in countries in which we conduct clinical trials.
-Most of our foreign expenses incurred were associated with establishing and conducting clinical trials for cabozantinib and various other compounds in our pipeline at sites outside of the United States.
+Most of our foreign expenses incurred were associated with establishing and conducting clinical trials for cabozantinib at sites outside of the United States.
 Our agreements with the foreign sites that conduct such clinical trials generally provide that payments for the services provided will be calculated in the currency of that country, and converted into U.S. dollars using various exchange rates based upon when services are rendered or the timing of invoices.
 When the U.S. dollar weakens against foreign currencies, the U.S. dollar value of the foreign-currency denominated expense increases, and when the U.S. dollar strengthens against these currencies, the U.S. dollar value of the foreign-currency denominated expense decreases.
-As of December 31, 2012 and 2011, approximately \$1.1 million and \$2.8 million, respectively, of our clinical accrual balance was owed in foreign currencies.
-As of December 31, 2012 and 2011, an adverse change of one percentage point in the in foreign currency exchange rates would have resulted in a net loss of \$0.3 million relating to our foreign currency contract that was settled in December 2011.
-We did not record any gains or losses relating to foreign exchange fluctuations for the fiscal years ended December 31, 2012 or 2010.
+As of December 31, 2013 and 2012, approximately \$4.9 million and \$1.1 million, respectively, of our clinical accrual balance was owed in foreign currencies.
+An adverse change of one percentage point in the foreign currency exchange rates would not have resulted in a material impact for any periods presented.

+We incurred a net loss of \$0.3 million relating to our foreign currency contract that was settled in December 2011.
+We did not record any gains or losses relating to foreign exchange fluctuations for the fiscal years ended December 31, 2013 or 2012.